18F/analytics.usa.gov/docs/maintenance.md

 * Navigate to the `gsa-opp-anlaytics` org, then the `analytics` app in the `analytics-dev` space.
 * Click on the Restart app button.

+## Adding/Removing users in cloud.gov

+* In a terminal, enter `cf login -a api.fr.cloud.gov --sso`.
+* Follow the directions to log in.
+* Use [these commands](https://cloud.gov/docs/apps/managing-teammates/) to add/edit/remove users.